dentarg/auth0-blog/_posts/2018-01-22-building-a-blog-with-gatsby-react-and-webtask.markdown

 ![Nav added to Gatsby blog](https://cdn.auth0.com/blog/gatsby-blog/nav-added-to-gatsby.png)

-And now when we login our application now knows about us.
+And now when we log in, our application now knows who we are.

 ![Logged into the Gatsby blog](https://cdn.auth0.com/blog/gatsby-blog/logged-into-the-gatsby-blog.png)

 ## Newsletter with Webtasks

-Now we can login, we want to be able to signup to our blog to receive updates on new articles and other news.
+Now we can log in, we want to be able to signup to our blog to receive updates on new articles and other news.
 We're going to use Webtask to create our API.
 Webtask provides API endpoints as services.
 Serverless endpoints designed to make developers lives easily and eliminate the need for unnecessary infrastructure.

 ### Setting up a Webtask